Nicolet-MrE/basic-web-template/README.md

-# basic-web-template
+# Basic Web Template
-Used for cloning to begin class projects
+Use this repo to create a fork for your own class projects.
+Starting point for all lessons.